I have never hired an attorney, what am I doing?

 But there are a few strings attached to that.
-First off, attorneys are in Court a great deal of the time.
+First off, most attorneys are in Court a great deal of the time.
 Our law firm is dedicated to expert trial preparation.
-We will not go into battle without preparation.
+We will not go into battle without being prepared.

 So understand that if you do not have a pending trial, you may not get a same-day call back.
 At the same token, if you have an upcoming court date, you need to contact us right away to make sure we have everything we need to prepare your case.

 All clients must sign what is called a retainer agreement.
 This is a contract between the attorney and the client which details the duties owed between a client and his or her attorney.

 A retainer is also known as the "down payment" to your legal representation.
 Our law firm provides invoices where we deduct our charges for your legal services from your retainer.
 It is impossible for us to estimate the amount of fees required to litigate every case, but we do our best to keep those fees down.

 Our practice is not focused on charging you extra legal fees, we focus on the outcome of your case and resolution of your issues.
 Also remember, at this time, the law firm has one managing attorney, Sarah Van Cott.
 While having one attorney on staff enables the firm to move quickly and effectively, it often means that when a solo attorney is in Court, you might have to meet with a paralegal or staff member.

 A retainer is a good faith "deposit" that both the client and attorney will work together to solve your legal problem.
 This means that the attorney has a duty to provide accurate billing information and the client has a duty to review the bill and make payments to replenish the retainer if a case should ever go over the retainer amount.